Pitch tackles anti social behaviour in Scarborough

 The project is now seeking a sponsor to help expand the scheme across the rest of the town.

-Project co-ordinator, Steven Brennan, said: "We really want to move it around the whole of Scarborough, but not just one night a week, we want to do it five or six nights."'End up fighting'
+Project co-ordinator, Steven Brennan, said: "We really want to move it around the whole of Scarborough, but not just one night a week, we want to do it five or six nights."

 If the scheme is extended, it is hoped the rest of the county could benefit from the initiative.